 To give more of an example of how strict this diet it, a single slice of white bread has 14.9 carbs in it and a small banana can have as much as 23.7 carbs.
 Needless to say, this phase is very limited, and meals must be planned well.

 The Induction Phase Of Atkins Can Have Some Side Effects

 Furthermore, because of the body suddenly becoming deprived of certain things, muscle cramps are quite common as well, especially in the legs.
-Many of these side effects can be controlled with the aid of multivitamins which will provide potassium, magnesium and calcium, but without iron as the body is getting enough of that with the meats being consumed.
+Many of these side effects can be controlled with the aid of multi vitamins which will provide potassium, magnesium and calcium, but without iron, as the body is getting enough of that with the meats being consumed.

 Should constipation happen, adding a spoon of bran, or flaxseed to something the person is eating should help this.
 Like all other diets, it is crucial to drink water.
-A typical day will involve drinking a minimum of eight cups of water beyond any other liquids that are consumed.
+A typical day will involve drinking a minimum of eight cups of water beyond any other liquids consumed.

 The Induction Phase Of Atkins Should Only Be For Two Weeks